paulocoutinhox/fabric-upload-dsym/README.md

-# Fabric Upload DSYM Tool
+# Crashlytics from Fabric upload DSYM tool

 This is a simple command line tool made with Go that upload any DSYM to **Crashlytics** from **Fabric.io**